ibm-cloud-docs/dr-automation-powervs/FAQs.md

 It ensures continuous application availability and supports automatic failover during outages.

-### **What are the prerequisites for setting up PowerHA AIX for PowerVS?**
+### **What are the prerequisites for setting up HA Automation for PowerVS?**
 {: #preque-powerha}

-Before you deploy PowerHA AIX for PowerVS, ensure that the following requirements are met:
+Before you deploy HA Automation for PowerVS, ensure that the following requirements are met:

 - **IBM Cloud account** - You must have an active IBM Cloud account.
 If required, sign up at https://cloud.ibm.com/registration.
-- **IAM access** - Configure the required Identity and Access Management (IAM) roles and permissions for PowerHA AIX for PowerVS.
+- **IAM access** - Configure the required Identity and Access Management (IAM) roles and permissions for HA Automation for PowerVS.
 - **PowerVS environment** - A supported Power Virtual Server workspace with AIX virtual machines must already be available in the selected location.
-- **Infrastructure planning** - Plan your high availability topology based on your business requirements and supported PowerHA configurations.
+- **Infrastructure planning** - Plan your high availability topology based on your business requirements and supported HA Automation configurations.
 - **API key** - An IBM Cloud API key is required for service provisioning and orchestration operations.

 ### Does HA Automation support both High Availability and Disaster Recovery?